UBCO-COSC-360-Winter-2021-Term-1/the-project-git-gurus/Project Goals.md

 # Overview:
-The project is designed to help develop your skills for full stack development.
-With this project, you will build an online application that will allow users to register, create and participate in different features of your site. **The project is a group project of 2 to 3 people**.
-Please note that the grading rubric for different aspects of the project.
+Avi Varma
+Sam Peter

+This project aims to build an online platform that will facilitate allow developers to create and engage in online discussions and unregistered users to view discussions similar to forums such as Reddit (https://www.reddit.com/) and Hacker News (v).
+The

+The goal is to produce a similar type services that allows users to register, post stories and make comments on items.
+Additionally, unregistered users must be able to view the content but will not be able to edit or comment on posts.

 # Hardware and Software: